-Course size: this course is capped at 16 people
+Course size: each course is capped at 16 people

 Who is this course for?
-The course is designed for beginners to intermedia Focusers.
-Some previous Focusing training is required (the steps are not taught in depth, and can be learned in the 4-week beginner course).
-The course emphasizes getting to know and name in an embodied the main parts of ourselves.
+The course is designed for all levels of Focusers.
+However, some previous Focusing training is required as you need to be able to access your Felt Sense and hold space (have practice in Focusing partnerships).
+This beginner training can be learned in Annette’s 4-week or 8-week beginner courses.
+This course emphasizes getting to know and name in an embodied way the main parts of ourselves.

 Course location: Zoom

-- This class is part of the PUPA Focusing Training Programme.
-Consisting of five courses, it covers learning Focusing, learning about who you are (this course), learning who you want to be and what you want to bring into the world with TAE, transforming a large block using the 8Cs of self-leadership, and finally a course on taking action with embodied leadership.
-To learn more about the full training, including what additional requirements are needed to become a Certified Focusing Professional with The International Focusing Institute, see my training page.
+Consisting of five courses, the journey covers learning Focusing, learning about who you are (this course), discovering who you want to be and what you want to bring into the world with TAE, transforming a large block using the 8Cs of self-leadership, and finally a course on taking action with embodied leadership.

 The journey can also be extended to the PUPA Focusing Training Programme, which includes additional requirements to become a Certified Focusing Professional with The International Focusing Institute.